 However, you must be traveling with an infant or toddler in order to take soft/pureed baby food over 3.4 oz, through the security checkpoint.

-Yes, baby wipes are allowed in carry-on bags and aren’t limited in quantity or size.
+Yes, disposable baby wipes are allowed in carry-on bags and aren’t limited in quantity or size.
+You don’t have to place these items in your quart-sized liquids bag.

 A car seat and stroller are allowed through the security checkpoint.
 Strollers should be folded up and placed on the X-ray belt for screening If you bring bigger sized stroller or a double stroller that does not fit through the X-ray machine when folded it will undergo a physical inspection by the officers.
 It’s also recommended to check with your air carrier for their policy on gate checking stroller.